lee2sman/dotfiles/README.md

 - ```epubmobile url``` - downloads specified article (html link) to Bookmobile's epubs folder and saves in proper format
 - ```filecount``` - basically a one-liner that uses wordcount to count the number of files in your current folder.
 - ```fisher``` - installed when you install [fisher](https://github.com/jorgebucaran/fisher) Fish package manager. ```fisher add [packagename]```.
 Find packages [here](https://github.com/jorgebucaran/awesome-fish). ```fisher ls``` to list installed.
-- ```marginalia <search string>``` - does a search for specified string via [Marginalia](https://memex.marginalia.nu/projects/edge/about.gmi), a search engine that favors text-heavy, oldskool-style websites
 - ```minilog``` - shortcut to my minilog micro-journal (takes message, log or help flags)
 - ```open``` - mimics the Mac open command.
 Essentially just an alias to Linux equivalent ```xdg-open```.
 - ```pdfsplit <input.pdf> <starting-page-num> <ending-page-num> <output.pdf>``` - Using ghostscript, this oneliner can excerpt any subsection out of a pdf doc.